 The next step is simply plugging in your compatible device, which will allow you to display all of its applications, games, movies, photos, and music right on your TV, with resolution at 4K Ultra HD (and above).

 If you’re an Apple enthusiast, your iPhone or iPad does not have the correct output for the default MHL adapter or cable described above.
-Luckily, there are workarounds; any device with a Lightning port (most newer iOS products have them) can be used with one of the.
-You can then connect to an MHL adapter, such as the one pictured above, or an MHL to HDMI cable.
+Luckily, there are workarounds.
+Thisallows you to connect most iOS devices to your TV.

-Newer Android phones have USB Type-C ports, rather than Micro USB; they’ll needto work with MHL as well.
+Newer Android phones have USB Type-C ports, rather than Micro USB.
+They’ll needto work with MHL ports.
 In the same vein, some compatible Samsung phones require a different (11-pin) adapter, as the default (five-pin) adapter won’t properly interface.
-Just like with Apple products, there are also for these devices.
-However, be aware that these won’t charge your phone like standard MHL, and they can be quite unreliable (we had a hard time finding any with positive review scores).
-Don’t accidentally buy Micro HDMI — that’s the wrong type of cable.
+However, be aware that these adapters won’t charge your phone like standard MHL, and they can be quite unreliable (we had a hard time finding any with positive review scores).
+Also, don’t accidentally purchase a Micro HDMI connection — that’s the wrong type of cable.

 In addition, there are a few protocol-specific benefits that might make it worth going with MHL.
 First, MHL connections tout the convenient ability to transmit control data, which essentially means the remote that controls your display may also be able to control the connected device.
 For mobile gamers, MHL connection also offers zero latency, which allows for lag-free display of your device on your TV during the most rigorous of gaming sessions.
 The cable also charges mobile devices up to 40W without any subsequent lag while displaying the content.